WORKSHOP 3: EVERYONE IS DIFFERENT

 - Students stay in the small friend groups established earlier.

 - Print 1 set of Drama Cue Cards PDF.
 You will be creating short scenarios in which children will narrate and act on cue.
-Then, you will lead a class discussion to create a BECAUSE statement.

 - Create a short list of ‘secret’ emotion words.
 You will be telling a few students a ‘secret’ emotion word and asking them to act as if they feel that emotion.
 (Examples: Happy, Bored, Scared, Worried, etc.)